Skip to content

 Ceilidh O’Malley

-As originally his employee, Ceilidh is a serving girl, maid, valet, and confidante.
+As originally his employee, Ceilidh is a combination serving girl, maid, valet, and confidante.
 They become closer when they reveal their secrets to each other.

 At her annulment hearing, he cosplays as a priest, the third necessary for a hearing.
 No one needs to be the wiser.